Choosing the Right Closed-Loop Processing System for Your Lab

 Modern closed-loop systems include several essential safety features.
 Pressure relief valves prevent dangerous over-pressurization.
 Sight glasses let operators monitor solvent flow without opening the system.
 Tri-clamp fittings allow quick, secure connections that resist leaks.

-BHO vs. Other Hydrocarbon Blends
+Butane vs. Other Hydrocarbon Blends

 A compact closed-loop system designed for smaller operations that still demand professional-grade results.